-On March 6, 2023, Dr. Drakken brought this litigation against Defendant Possible, alleging that Ms. Possible violated Section 12(a)(2) of the Securities Act through her Y post regarding OCTOCoins prior to the jiu-jitsu cage-match.
-Ms. Possible accepted service of the Complaint, reserving her rights to challenge the assertion of jurisdiction over her.
-On March 20, 2023, Ms. Possible moved to dismiss the complaint, arguing that she is not subject to personal jurisdiction in the District of Ragnarok and that Dr. Drakken failed to state a claim because she did not qualify as a seller under Section 12(a)(2).
-In support of her motion to dismiss, Defendant Possible states that she is a citizen of Newland and currently resides in Middleton, Newland.
-On April 3, 2023, Dr. Drakken filed a response in opposition to Ms. Possible's motion to dismiss, but did not challenge any of the factual assertions in Ms. Possible's motion or supporting evidence.
-On April 10, 2023, Ms. Possible filed a reply.
+On March 6, 2023, the Commission brought this litigation against Defendant Possible, alleging Defendant Possible violated Section 12(a)(2) and Section 17(b) of the Securities Act through her Y post regarding OCTOCoins prior to the jiu-jitsu cage match.
+Defendant Possible accepted service of the Complaint, reserving her rights to challenge the assertion of jurisdiction over her.
+On March 20, 2023, Defendant Possible moved to dismiss the claims, arguing that she is not subject to personal jurisdiction in the District of Ragnarok and that the Commission failed to state a claim because she did not qualify as a seller under Section 12(a) and that she fully disclosed her financial relationship pursuant to Section 17(b).
+In support of her motion to dismiss, Defendant Possible states that she is a citizen of Newland and currently resides in Middleton,

+Newland.
+On April 3, 2023, the SEC filed their response in opposition to Defendant Possible's motion to dismiss, but did not challenge any of the factual assertions in Defendant Possible's motion or supporting evidence.
+On April 10, 2023, Defendant Possible filed a reply.
 This dispute is ripe for resolution.